ajauntor/Known-Dart/customizing.rst

 Customizing
 ===========

+Flask-SQLAlchemy defines sensible defaults.
+However, sometimes customization is needed.
+There are various ways to customize how the models are defined and interacted with.

 These customizations are applied at the creation of the :class:`SQLAlchemy` object and extend to all models derived from its ``Model`` class.